DISCOWER/discower_launch/README.md

 ros2 launch discower_launch sitl_multi_agent.launch.py
 ```

-> Alternatively, if you want to simulate in the `kth_space_lab` world and use the Gazebo-ROS bridge, you can run:
+> Alternatively, if you want to simulate in the `kthspacelab` world and use the Gazebo-ROS bridge, you can run:

 ```bash
 ros2 launch discower_launch sitl_multi_agent_kth.launch.py